UCF vs. Temple NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- UCF and its opponents have combined to score more than 51.5 points in five of seven games this season.
+- UCF and its opponents have gone over the current 51.5-point total in five of seven games (71.4%) this season.

 - So far this season, 50% of Temple's games (3/6) have had more combined points than Saturday's over/under of 51.5.

-- Saturday's total is 3.2 points lower than the two team's combined 54.7 points per game average.
+- The two teams combine to average 54.7 points per game, 3.2 more than the total in this contest.

-- The 62.5 points per game these two squads have allowed their opponents to score this season are 11.0 more than the 51.5 over/under in this contest.
+- This contest's total is 11.0 points lower than the 62.5 these two squads combine to give up per game in 2021.

 - The Knights and their opponents have scored an average of 63.1 points per game in 2021, 11.6 more than Saturday's total.

-- The 54.8 PPG average total in Owls games this season is 3.3 points more than this game's over/under.
+- The 51.5-point over/under for this game is 3.3 points below the 54.8 points per game average total in Owls games this season.

 UCF Stats and Trends

-- UCF has two wins against the spread in seven games this year.
+- UCF has two wins against the spread in seven games this season.

 - The Knights have been favored by 10.5 points or more two times this season and covered the spread in one of them.

-- UCF's games this year have eclipsed the over/under four times in seven opportunities (57.1%).
+- UCF's games this year have eclipsed the over/under in 57.1% of its opportunities (four times in seven games with a set point total).

-- The Knights have turned the ball over three more times (10 total) than the Owls have forced a turnover (7) this season.
+- The Knights have turned the ball over 10 times this season, three more turnovers than the Owls have forced (7).

 - Find the latest spread and moneyline odds for UCF at SISportsbook.